Chihuahua And Jack Russell Terrier Mix

 Chihuahua And Jack Russell Terrier Mix Guide

-So you want to bring a Chihuahua into your family but you aren’t sure how to go about it.
-Chihuahuas are a very intelligent and loyal breed, so it is important to consider your personality when introducing them to your new pet family.
 Chihuahuas can be very territorial while being loving and affectionate at the same time.
 While your personality may end up making a perfect match, that doesn’t mean that you will be an ideal match right off the bat.
 Here are some tips for helping you make that transition smoother:

-– Know what type of lifestyle you have before getting a Chihuahua.
+Know what type of lifestyle you have before getting a Chihuahua

 This will help you decide if you have the time and energy to commit to caring for a Chihuahua.
 Some people get a Chihuahua and then love it dearly, only to give it up after only a few months.
-Certain types of Chihuahua respond well to certain household routines while others prefer a more laid-back lifestyle.
-You need to know what kind of lifestyle you have to determine the type of pet family you are going to get.

-– Don’t pick a Chihuahua solely on the personality traits alone.
+Don’t pick a Chihuahua solely on the personality traits alone

 Chihuahuas come in many different temperaments including shy, alert, destructive, and even hyper.
 If you want a dog that will fit perfectly with your home and your lifestyle, you need to take time to find out about each personality’s traits and then match them up with the right dog.
-Once you have figured out the right personality, make sure that you spend plenty of time with your dog so that you can get to know each personality.
-Spending time with your dog will help you better understand and learn from each breed’s traits and quirks.

-– Take care of your new Chihuahua properly.
+Take care of your new Chihuahua properly

 Most breeders will provide you with a healthy diet and regular exercise, but you need to make sure that your new pet gets to experience plenty of playtimes as well.
 Playtime helps both dogs and owners bond with each other and this is important for your dog’s emotional health.
-Also, make sure that you keep up with your Chihuahua vaccinations so that you protect both your pet and yourself against common illnesses.
-Talk with your vet about the best ways to do this.

-– Keep your Chihuahua in his crate at all times.
+Keep your Chihuahua in his crate at all times

 A crate helps both dogs relax, get some exercise, and control their energy.
 Dogs like to be in close contact with their pack leader (that’s you) and a Chihuahua and a Jack Russell Terrier mix can benefit from being in constant contact with one another.
 A crate also gives your dog his own space and a place to retreat when things get a little out of hand.

-– Be patient with your new dog.
+Be patient with your new dog

 Chihuahuas are very high-energy dogs and it can take some time for them to become accustomed to their new surroundings and lifestyle.
 Don’t yell or demand that your dog understands his name or perform any tricks right away; rather, let your Chihuahua learn at his own pace and enjoy himself.

-– Keep tabs on your Chihuahua’s activity level.
+Keep tabs on your Chihuahua’s activity level

-Some dogs are less active than others.
-Some dogs get along better with other dogs and some dogs are simply more stubborn.
 You want to know what kind of a dog your new Chihuahua is so you can make the necessary adjustments when necessary.
 For example, if your Chihuahua has lots of energy, he may not be ready to be around other dogs.

-– Give your Chihuahua ample opportunity to get adjusted to his new home and lifestyle.
+Give your Chihuahua ample opportunity to get adjusted to his new home and lifestyle

-Don’t expect him to immediately become an enthusiastic and outgoing dog.
-Give him time to get used to the lifestyle you’re trying to create.
 You may also want to try playing with him in different situations to get him used to be with people and other dogs.
 This will give him the chance to get used to the people and dogs he’ll be interacting with and become a more sociable dog.